PowerDNS/pdns/docs/http-api/zone.rst

   HTTP/1.1 204 No Content

-If no record with the same exact content exist in the RRSet, no action is performed and no error is returned.
+If no record with the same exact content exists in the RRSet, no action is performed and no error is returned.

 Deleting a single record from a RRset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^